-For quite a while now, there have been two major English language proficiency exams that MBA programs use to test an applicant’s ability to speak in English: the Test of English as a Foreign Language (TOEFL) and the International English Language Testing System (IELTS).
+In 2015, there are three major English language proficiency exams that MBA and other programs use to test an applicant’s ability to speak in English.
+In the past, the Test of English as a Foreign Language (TOEFL) and the International English Language Testing System (IELTS) were the most common.

-But recently, Pearson–one of the most prominent educational companies and publishing houses in the US–has launched its own Proficiency Exam: the Pearson Test of English, Academic (PTE Academic).
+In 2009, Pearson–one of the most prominent educational companies and publishing houses in the US–launched its own Proficiency Exam: the Pearson Test of English, Academic (PTE Academic).

 Although each exam claims to be a test of “English” in the most universal sense of that word, this is not exactly true.
 The IELTS relies on more British and Australian English, while TOEFL and PTE Academic draw from a more distinctly American idiom.

-These three tests claim to deliver equatable results (see chart below); yet, not every MBA program accepts all three exams.
+These three tests claim to deliver equatable results (see chart below); yet, not every MBA program, for example, accepts all three exams.
 In general, the IELTS is more accepted in Europe and Australia while the TOEFL is much more commonly accepted by MBA programs in the US.
 The PTE Academic, though the newest of the three, is making good headway into being accepted by MBA programs all over the world.
-Moreover, its partners (of which, in the interest of full disclosure, Strictly English is one) are gaining a sizable footprint in the Asian test-prep market.

 Because not every MBA program accepts all three tests, be sure you take the necessary exam for each program you apply to.
 This might mean you have to take two of these tests: The IELTS for one program and the TOEFL for another.
 Since the PTE Academic is the newest of the exams, most schools that accept it also accept one of the other two exams.